 If a student withdraws, it is important that they contact their academic department, in particular their Senior Tutor, so that their withdrawal can be formally authorised.
+Students are required to submit a Change of Status Form to formally request withdrawal.
+The form must be submitted within two weeks of the effective date.

 Retrospective withdrawals will not be permitted.